existencelabs/keystamp-whitepaper/README.md

 ### Future development: blockchain assets (meta-profocols like Colu)

 The same private keys can be used to issue or receive any blockchain asset, from securities to obligations, gift cards, vouchers, etc. When those innovations become mainstream, the validation of transactions will be trustless perfectly synced with cryptographic identities.

-All of these cryptographic identities can be linked to legal identities in a centralized government or institutional database.
-It is possible to use distributed storage networks like IPFS  to store data.That database acts as a reference index for pseudonymous keys.

-## Timestamping

-To prove that data existed at a certain time, we can hash the data, leaving a tiny fingerprint.
-That fingerprint is then signed by the holder of a key, along with a message providing context.
-If the key is associated to a legal identity, this is irrefutable proof that a person or organization said something or had some information.

-##Technology stack

-### Bitcoin blockchain thermodynamics

-One of the main benefits of the blockchain is that it can provide independently auditable cryptographic proof that a certain set of data existed at a specific period in time.
-Because of the blockchain proof-of-work algorithm, data embedded in the blockchain is entirely immutable.This is what is referred to as “notarization”.
-The reason why this is useful is because of the work produced by the miners

-We leverage the public key encryption algorithms on which the identity system of the Bitcoin blockchain is built, as well as the immutable and trustless nature of blockchain timestamps.

-In addition, public key encryption makes possible irrefutable digital signatures.
-By combining the two, we can prove that a set of data was “signed” by a person or organisation at a certain point in time.
-We can leverage those technologies in the context of compliance to increase trans
+The master private keys can be exported from a Keystamp implementation and imported in a Colu implementation.
+We can prove beyond doubt that a certain asset was generated or received by the signatory of in a Keystamp process.
+This proof is irrefutable.

-### Implementation
+### Implementation infrastructure components

 - [ An API for all the crypto functions](https://github.com/shayanb/keystamp-crypto)
 - Abstraction layer for complex cryptographic libraries (ease of integration)